TLiley2/VN_py_Translator/README.md

 The program is not to fast all things considered taking about 7-11 secs to return with a translation overlay, but I've tried to reduce the run time as much as possible.

+*Note: This program requires a constant online connection to use inorder to connect to online translator.

 <img src=https://i.imgur.com/hhKlmeg.png width="400" height="225"><img src=https://i.imgur.com/zoD8tBo.png width="400" height="225">

 <ins>**The app works like this:**</ins>